madebygps/daily-positive-news-sms-serverless/README.md

 ```
 # How to setup local.settings.json

 I've excluded my local.settings.json file for obvious reasons.
 Make sure to include these records in there once you have them.
-You should have set these up in the setup API keys and credentials step.
+You should have set [these up in the setup API keys and credentials step.](#Setup-API-keys-and-credentials)

+[Microsoft timezone documentation](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc749073(v=ws.10)?WT.mc_id=personal-blog-marouill#time-zones)

 ```json
 {